simora123/Geoprocessing-Report/README.md

 \
 5- Copy Geoprocessing_Report.tbx to a destinated folder.
 Open ArcCatolog.\
 \
-6- Open up Create_Geoprocessing_Report Script Properties.
+6- Under the Geoprocessing_Report.tbx, open up Create_Geoprocessing_Report Script Properties.
 Under Source, change the Script File Path to where you saved Geoprocessing_Report.py\
 \
 7- Test run the Create_Geoprocessing_Report Script.
 The script is designed to look for 13-digit Parcel Numbers.
 To change this, you will need to change the Parcel_Select layer's source in A4Landscape2.mxd.
 You will need to update the Data Driven Pages in the mxd and the Data Driven texts elements in the layout as well.\
 \